MDAnalysis/UserGuide/doc/source/formats/auxiliary.rst

 Standalone Usage
 ----------------
-The EDRReader is initialised by passing the path to an EDR file to it.
+The EDRReader is initialised by passing the path to an EDR file as an argument.

 .. ipython:: python